ross-u/React---Lifting-State-Done-/README.md

-We want to have display in `<Summary>` component how many tasks is completed and to update that number whenever we click green button in any`<Task>` component.
+We want to display in `<Summary>` component how many tasks is completed and to update that number whenever we click green button in any`<Task>` component.